siemens/kas/docs/userguide/project-configuration.rst

   This entry describes artifacts which are expected to be present after executing the build.
 Each key-value pair describes an identifier and a path relative to the kas build dir, whereby the path can contain wildcards like '*'.
-Unix-style globbing is applied to all paths and at least one file per entry must match.
-Otherwise the build is considered to be failed.
+Unix-style globbing is applied to all paths.
+In case no artifact is found, the build is considered successful, if not stated otherwise by the used plugin and mode of operation.

   .. note:: There are no further semantics attached to the identifiers (yet).
             Both the author and the consumer of the artifacts node need to